Crystal Vs Glass:

 If you’re looking to outfit your home bar with new glassware that’s as elegant and refined as the cocktails you plan to serve in them, we have an array of classy styles to suit your motif.

-Or, if you’ve just invested in a new luxury dinnerware set, don’t forget to complement it with a grand set of glasses worth raising in revelry.
+Or, if you’ve just invested in a new luxury dinnerware set, don’t forget to complement it with a grand set of glasses and wine glass sets worth raising in revelry.

 With a wide, stylish selection and unbeatable quality, it’s clearer than crystal: Lenox is the premier place to secure your table and entertaining essentials.